sublee/subl.ee/resume.md

     inference performance and productivity of [HyperCLOVA][], an LLM specializing in Korean culture.

-    Developed the second version of [NSML][], an ML research platform for large-scale AI models on HPC infrastructures.
+    Developed the second version of [NSML][], an ML research platform, to extend its capability for large-scale AI models on HPC infrastructures.

 [clova]: https://clova.ai/
 [naver]: https://navercorp.com/en